 If you like rocks and remotely interested in some pretty rocks then a visit to the Ben E. Clements Mineral Museum in Marion, Kentucky should be on your bucket list.
 For this museum houses one of the finest collection of fluorite crystals in the world.
 Located in the city of Marion, the Ben E. Clements Mineral Museum is situated in the famous western Kentucky fluorspar mining district.
 Fluorspar is a mineral that was used as flux in the making of steel.
 Fluorite is a crystalline form of the mineral and is used today to provide that "fluoride" in our toothpaste.
 At one time much of the country's fluoride came from this very region around Marion, Kentucky.
 Overseas discoveries of the mineral and cheaper prices shifted the supplies from other countries now days.
-The museum has on display literally hundreds of the beautiful crystals that form naturally like two pyramids standing back to back.
+The

 The fluorite crystals come in all sizes and colors but they all remain true to the natural crystalline shape.The museum also contains a wide collection of mining equipment and other minerals and fossils.
 Even the western Kentucky coal mining industry and geology is included in the many interesting exhibits.

 The rock hound should know that the museum conducts several digs each year open to the public for a fee.
-More information can be found about this seasons schedule and upcoming events on the museum's web page.
+More information can be found about this seasons schedule and upcoming events on the museum's

 Only a few counties in this particular region of Kentucky can this amazing deposit of minerals be found.
 All the working mines have long been closed and according to the web site the last commercial mining was in the late 50's.
 The only mining done these days are by collectors and through the museum scheduled and supervised digs.